StarlyTTV/Super-Mario-Sunshine-but-you-lose-health-every-10-seconds/README.md

-# Super Mario Sunshine but you're losing health every 10 seconds #
+# Super Mario Sunshine but you lose health every 10 seconds #
 - [How To Setup](#How-To-Setup)
   - [Preparations](#Preparations)
   - [Adding the Code](#Adding-the-Code)